8 Things that Must Be Seen in Malaga

 The construction of Málaga's impressive cathedral began in the 16th century, replacing the former mosque on the site.
 The only remaining part of the mosque is the Patio de los Naranjos, a small courtyard filled with fragrant orange trees.
 Inside, visitors can admire the soaring 40m-high domed ceiling and the vast colonnaded nave that contains an enormous cedar-wood choir.
 The cathedral's aisles provide access to 15 chapels adorned with stunning 18th-century retables and religious art.
 I recommend taking the guided tour to the cubiertas (roof) for panoramic views of the city.

-Teatro Romano
+3.Teatro Romano

 The story of the unearthing of Málaga's Roman theatre is almost as interesting as the theatre itself.
 Dating from the time of Augustus (1st century AD), it was rediscovered in 1951 by workers building the foundations for a new Casa de Cultura.
 Today, the theatre sits fully exposed beneath the walls of the Alcazaba.

-Paseo de España
+4.Paseo de España

 From the Gibralfaro hill, the palm-lined extension of the Alameda looks like a mini-jungle.
 This area was created in the 1890s on land reclaimed from the sea.
 The garden on its southern side is full of exotic tropical plants and trees, creating a pleasant escape from the city's hustle and bustle.
-Local residents, known as Malagueños, often stroll and seek shelter in the deep shade of the tall palms.
+Residents, known as Malagueños, often stroll and seek shelter in the deep shade of the tall palms.
 On Sundays, buskers and entertainers perform for the crowds, adding to the lively atmosphere.

-Muelle Uno
+5.Muelle Uno

-The city's long-struggling port area was completely reimagined in 2013 to accommodate the growing number of cruise-ship passengers.
+The city's long-struggling port area was completely reimagined in 2013 to accommodate the growing number of cruise ship passengers.
 Spacious walkways now adorn Muelle 1 and Muelle 2, lined with palm trees and flanked by shops, restaurants, bars, and a small aquarium focused on children, the Museo Aula del Mar.

-Centre Pompidou Málaga
+6.Centre Pompidou Málaga

-Located by Málaga's port, this branch of Paris' Pompidou Centre is situated in a modern building topped by a colorful cube created by artist Daniel Buren.
+Located by Málaga's port, this branch of Paris' Pompidou Centre is situated in a modern building topped by a colourful cube created by artist Daniel Buren.
 The museum features well-curated main exhibits that change annually or bi-annually, showcasing contemporary art from its extensive collection.
 In addition to the main exhibits, there are audio-visual installations, interactive displays, and temporary exhibitions.

-Mercado Atarazanas
+7.Mercado Atarazanas

 North of the city's main artery, the Alameda Principal, you will discover a stunning 19th-century iron-clad building that includes the original Moorish gate linking the city to the port.
 Inside, a magnificent stained-glass window showcases the city's historical highlights.
 The bustling daily market is lively and vibrant.

-Playa de la Malagueta
+8.Playa de la Malagueta